CARMAT Provides an Update on the Ongoing Receivership Procedure

 Following a call for public tenders (buyers or investors) initiated as part of the receivership opened on July 1, 2025, by the Versailles Economic Court1 (the "Court"), the judiciary administrator had received, on July 31, 2025, one takeover bid within the context of a sales plan (the "Bid")2, submitted by HOUGOU, the family office of Mr Pierre Bastid (the "Buyer"), who is CARMAT's chairman of the board and holds about 17% of CARMAT shares.

-As of today, the Buyer has however not been in position to confirm his Bid given the fact that he has not managed to secure the financing required for the takeover bid.
+During the hearing on September 30, 2025, the Court acknowledged that the Bid had lapsed, given the fact that the Buyer had not been able to lift all conditions precedent, notably the one relating to securing the financing required for the takeover bid.

+The judiciary administrator has thus submitted to the Court a request aiming at converting the receivership into a liquidation procedure, which should be reviewed by the Court during a hearing scheduled on October 14, 2025.

-At this stage, it is thus now extremely probable that the Bid will lapse on September 30, 2025, and that the Court will, in the very short term, decide the liquidation of the Company, which operations will then stop.
+At this stage, it is thus now extremely probable that the Court will, on October 14, 2025, decide the liquidation of the Company, which operations will then stop.

 CARMAT again draws attention to the fact that in that case, given the Company's level of liabilities, it is highly probable that the shareholders will lose the total value of their investment, while a major part of CARMAT's creditors will incur a very significant loss of up to the total value of their receivables.
 The Company also reminds that a liquidation will lead to the delisting of its shares currently listed on Euronext Growth (Paris).